Isaac Paredes Player Props: Rays vs. Braves

-After hitting .250 with two doubles, two home runs, eight walks and five RBI in his past 10 games, Isaac Paredes and the Tampa Bay Rays face the Atlanta Braves (who will hand the ball to Charlie Morton) at 6:40 PM ET on Friday.
+After going 0-for-2 in his last game, Isaac Paredes and the Tampa Bay Rays take on the Atlanta Braves (who will hand the ball to Bryce Elder) at 1:40 PM ET on Sunday.

-In his previous game, he notched a home run while going 1-for-4 against the Phillies.
+He had a hitless performance in his previous game (0-for-2) against the Braves.

 Isaac Paredes Game Info & Props vs. the Braves